 Interdisciplinary study is encouraged by the University, and prospective applicants should make enquiries about their interests from all the areas of study concerned.
 Interdisciplinary programmes offered are: Master of Applied Science (Environmental Engineering and Applied Science), Master of Environmental Science, Master of Science (Aquaculture), Master of Science (Environmental Science), Master of Science (Toxicology), Master of Science and Doctor of Philosophy (Biopsychology), Master of Philosophy in Humanities, and Master of Women's Studies.

 NOTE: Every candidate in graduate studies shall comply with the GENERAL REGULATIONS,

 the Degree Regulations and any additional requirements of the appropriate Department.

 Policy Governing the Auditing of Courses

-NOTE: The following general statements concerning admission and degree requirements should be supplemented by the detailed regulations governing each program.
+NOTE: The following general statements concerning admission and degree requirements should be supplemented by the detailed regulations governing each programme.

-A. Qualifications for Admission to the Master's Program and the Ph.D.
-Program
+A. Qualifications for Admission to the Master's Programme and the Ph.D.
+Programme

 B. Procedure for Admission

 K. Graduation Procedure